Sunday, 12 June 2016

 In my architectural traipse around Tamworth last week, I was fascinated by the variety of church buildings that were be found on the streets of Victorian Tamworth.
 For almost 50 years, I have been familiar with the parish church, Saint Editha’s, which dates back to Saxon times, and which I first came to know because of the Comberford Chapel and the Comberford monuments and memorials.

-It is said locally, with humour that one time Tamworth once had as many churches as it had pubs.
+It is said locally, with humour that Tamworth once had as many churches as it had pubs.
 Having come across the Christadelphians in Lichfield a few weeks ago, I decided last Sunday [5 June 2016] to go in search of a Victorian tradition in Tamworth that has faded in more recent years, and to find its architectural legacy.

 John Wesley (1703-1791) was the first Methodist to visit Tamworth.
 Following disturbances in the Black Country in 1743, Wesley rode over to Tamworth to take legal advice from a Counsellor Littleton who lived there.
 However, the first visit of Methodist preachers to the town is not recorded until 1771.

 The early Methodists in Tamworth first met in the home of Samuel and Ann Watton and later in a room in Bolebridge Street.
 In 1787 John Wesley met the first Sir Robert Peel, who gave the Methodists a site for a permanent chapel in Bolebridge Street.
 He told them: “My lads, do not build your chapel too large.
 People would like to go to a little chapel well filled better than a large one half full.”

 The chapel was opened on 15 July 1794.
 But the chapel was clearly not built “too large,” for by 1815 it was proving to be too small.
 In 1816, a new and larger chapel that could seat a congregation of 300 was built at a cost of £1,000.